JurijsGrigorjevs/Car_Insurance/README.md

 ## **Introduction**
-This repository contains the The Tech Academy Special C-Sharp Project that I completed as part of my course.
+This repository contains the The Tech Academy Special C-Sharp Project and ASP.NET MVC Entity Framework that I completed as part of my course.
 In this README, you will find information about the project's purpose, the technologies used, the launch version, and other essential details to help you understand and potentially reproduce the project.

 ## **Technologies**
 The project primarily makes use of the following technologies:

 - C-Sharp
+- ASP.NET MVC Entity Framework

 ## **Launch**
 To ensure reproducibility, the project was developed using the following versions of the technologies:

 - C-Sharp
+- ASP.NET MVC Entity Framework

 ## **Table of Contents**
 - [Introduction](#introduction)